ToyotaInfoTech/RAMN/docs/hardware/Fabrication/ordering.rst

 all by itself, but acquiring the expansions is required for changing the simulated vehicle state e.g. driving the car in CARLA.

+Click the buttons below to access the PCBway re-order pages.

 .. image:: img/1000015167-mainboard.png
    :align: center